Siddy212/canvas-es-de/README.md

 # Backdrop (ES-DE Version)
 Backdrop is a theme for EmulationStation-DE theme that aims to provide a modern and easy to use interface with a variety of color schemes.
-It also provides easy customization for users to swap out wallpapers and art styles.
+It also provides easy customization for users to swap out wallpapers to their own liking.

 ## **Preview**